omni-network/omni/docs/content/operate/1-run-full-node.md

 ## Omni Omega Testnet

-Please note that if you're running an Omega full node, you will need to redeploy it several times, as the network is being redeployed with new features frequently.

 ### Quick Start

 The simplest way to run a full node is with the following commands: